 The meaning "remains of metal produced or collected after rolling or casting to be reworked" is from 1790.
 Scrap-iron is attested by 1794.

-"fight," 1846, possibly a variant of scrape (n.1) on the notion of "an abrasive encounter."
+"a fight, struggle, tussle," 1846, possibly a dialectal variant of scrape (n.1) on the notion of "an abrasive encounter" [Century Dictionary].
 Weekley and OED suggest obsolete colloquial scrap "scheme, villainy, vile intention" (1670s).

-"pugilist," 1874, agent noun from scrap (v.2).
-Later used generally of anyone or anything that tends to put up a fight.
+1874 (Hotten), "pugilist, fighter," agent noun from scrap (v.2).
+Later used generally of anyone or anything that puts up a fight.